jasonmailley/my_sublime/README.md

 MySublime
 =========

-This is my Sublime Text 2 configuration based on post of [@kennethreitz][kenneth] ,and my goal is try to optimize the python experience and better support to [web2py][web2py] and other frameworks.
+This is my Sublime Text 2 configuration based on post of [@kennethreitz][kenneth], and my goal is try to optimize the python experience and better support to [web2py][web2py] and other frameworks.